Alison Saar: Early life and education

 Saar was born in Los Angeles, California, to a well-known African-American sculptor and installation artist, Betye Saar, and Richard Saar, a ceramicist and art conservator.
 Saar's mother Betye was involved in the 1970s Black Arts Movement and frequently took Alison and her sisters, Lezley and Tracye, to museums and art openings during their childhood.
 They also saw Outsider Art, such as Simon Rodia's Watts Towers in Los Angeles and Grandma Prisbrey's Bottle Village in Simi Valley.
 Saar's love of nature, intense interest in vernacular folk art and admiration of artists' ability to create beauty through the use of discarded items stemmed from her upbringing and exposure to these experiences and types of art.
 Alison worked with her father as a conservator for eight years, starting while she was still in high school.
 This is where she learned to carve, and she notes that it later influenced the materials she would use in her pieces.
 Dealing with artifacts from different cultures—Chinese frescoes, Egyptian mummies, and Pre-Columbian and African art—taught Alison about properties of various materials, techniques, and aesthetics.
+Family has continued to play a large role in Saar's work ranging from her inspiration to her process.
+In the words of author and interviewer Hadley Roach, "In Saar’s life, the kitchen table is the easel, the children are the assistants, and driftwood is periodically dragged in from the backyard to become somebody’s legs."

-Saar received a dual degree in art history and studio art from Scripps College (Claremont, CA) in 1978, having studied with Dr. Samella Lewis.
+Saar received a dual degree in art history and fine arts from Scripps College (Claremont, CA) in 1978, having studied with Dr. Samella Lewis.
+After finishing her degrees Saar felt more compelled to pursue being an artist rather than studying art.
 Her thesis focused on African-American folk art.
 She received an MFA from Otis College of Art and Design (Los Angeles, CA) in 1981.
-In addition to their distinguished separate careers Saar and her mother Betye Saar have produced artworks together.
+While studying at Otis College of Art and Design, Saar created pieces with fiber art that referenced Mark Rothko and Tantric Art.
+She came to realize that she wanted to change her art form to something that was more expressive and engaging.
+In addition to their distinguished separate careers Saar and her mother Betye Saar have produced artworks together, such as House of Gris Gris (1989).
 From her mother Alison "inherited a fascination with mysticism, found objects, and the spiritual potential of art."

+Early career

+In 1981, after graduating from Otis College of Art and Design, Saar and her husband, Tom Leeser, also an artist, moved to New York City.
+Together, they transformed a warehouse space in Chelsea into a loft apartment, and the tin tiles she found inside their apartment and other 19th- and early 20th-century buildings became a recurrent image in her sculptural works afterward.

+In 1983, Saar was an artist in residence in Harlem at the Studio Museum.
+She took had another residency in New Mexico in 1985.
+There, she integrated both her urban style with Southwest Native American and Mexican influences.